flair-sdk/starter-boilerplate/README.md

 This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events/transactions) and syncing it to your own database.

-> This example is for MongoDB, check out the [Database docs](https://docs.flair.dev/reference/database) for other databases.

 ## Table of Contents

 - [🏁 Getting Started](#getting-started)